 Each institution above will select and nominate four students for the CSC-Yale World Scholars Program.
 The CSC will then notify the BBS Program of the students’ nominations.
 The students apply to any Track of the BBS Program via the Yale Graduate School’s online application, and should mention in their personal statements that they have been nominated for consideration as a CSC-Yale World Scholar.

-Although interviews traditionally take place in China, travel restrictions this year will require us to conduct the interviews remotely.
+Although interviews traditionally take place in China, travel restrictions in 2020 and again in 2021 require us to conduct the interviews remotely.
 Applicants will be contacted by email to schedule the interview times.
-After the interviews have been completed, the BBS admissions committees will select nominees from the pool of applicants and will recommend to the Graduate School that they be offered admission.
+After the interviews have been completed, the BBS admissions committees will recommend a subset of the nominees to the Graduate School for admission.
 These Scholars will be the best candidates in the judgment of the Yale admissions committees and will not necessarily be evenly distributed among the nine Chinese universities.
-The Dean of the Graduate School makes all final admissions decisions, which will be communicated to the students, the CSC and the Chinese universities in writing.
+The Dean of the Graduate School makes all final admissions decisions, which will be communicated to the students, the CSC, and the Chinese universities in writing.

 The students admitted to Yale will then proceed to apply for a two-year CSC fellowship via an online application, available at http://apply.csc.edu.cn.
 The CSC will officially announce the selection results to relevant Chinese universities and grantees in official documents.
 The terms of the CSC fellowship include an obligation to return to China for at least two years following the completion of Ph.D. and postdoctoral training.